CatalaLang/catala/CONTRIBUTING.md

 [online OCaml documentation](https://catala-lang.org/ocaml_docs/) for the different modules' interfaces as well as high-level architecture documentation.

-Please note that the `ocamlformat` version this project uses is `0.21.0`.
-Using another version may cause spurious diffs to appear in your pull requests.

 ### Example: adding a builtin function

 The language provides a limited number of builtin functions, which are sometimes